CodeHubOrg/JS-workshop-2017/README.md

 - Alex Jones - Angular (2/4) Fundamentals
 - Denis Sellu - Intro to hybrid apps with Ionic 3
 - Bridget McErlean - Introduction to React
-- Liv Franzen - WebVR / Web3D
+- Liv Franzen - Coding in three dimensions - an introduction to WebVR